Call the Midwife: Home media

 The first series was released in a Region 2, two-disc DVD set on 12 March 2012.
 Series two was released on 1 April 2013 in the UK (region 2) with a collector's edition, Call the Midwife Collection, containing series one, two, and the 2012 Christmas Special, released on the same date.

 In the United States, the first series was released on DVD and Blu-ray on 6 November 2012.
 Series two was released on DVD and Blu-ray on 18 June 2013.
 Series three was released on Blu-ray on 20 May 2014.
 Series four was released on Blu-ray on 19 May 2015.

-Future
+Film

 In May 2025, the BBC announced that a Call the Midwife feature film is in development.
 The film will be set in 1972, the calendar year following the events of series 15, and will feature characters from the existing television series.
 Details about the plot and cast have not been fully revealed, but it is confirmed that "iconic characters from the existing TV show" will appear.

+Prequel series

 Alongside the film, a prequel spin-off series has also been announced.
-The prequel will explore the lives of midwives in Poplar, east London, during the Second World War, specifically the Blitz.
-According to showrunner Heidi Thomas, the series will feature "some familiar (if much younger) faces," offering a deeper look into the past of characters already known to viewers.
+The prequel will explore the lives of midwives in Poplar during The Blitz in the Second World War.
+According to Heidi Thomas, the series will feature the younger versions of Sister Monica Joan (Judy Parfitt), Sister Julienne (Jenny Agutter) and Sister Evangelina (Pam Ferris).

+In June 2026, it was confirmed that a three part prequel series called Call the Midwife: Sisters in Arms had commenced filming with a release date of Christmas 2026.
+Jenny Agutter will narrate as the older Sister Julienne while a younger version of the character will appear in the series.
+It was also announced that a full length series was in development.